NYC Probate Attorney (When there is a Will)

 A NYC probate attorney can help you prove the validity of a Will.
 An experienced NYC probate attorney, such as the attorneys at RK Law PC, can help you understand the probate process, and walk you through probating a Will in New York.

-What is Probate and How can a Probate Attorney Help?
+What is Probate and How can a NYC Probate Attorney Help You?

 Probate is the process of proving one’s Will.
 Probate literally means “to prove” in Latin.
 When a person dies leaving a Will, that person’s nominated Executor should take the Will, the Death Certificate, and the standard packet of Probate forms to the Surrogate’s Court in the County where either i) the Decedent died; or ii) the Decedent left property.
 The Surrogate’s Court will review the documents and, provided all is in order, issue Letters Testamentary.

 Click here or above to view a video guide for: “5 Steps to Probate a Will and Get Letters Testamentary in NYC”